 Excuse my English Please, Thank You.
 First congratulation on all you good work with animal.
 We support.
 We would like to help your company make money, so we like to offer help so you make money.

 Dog shelter kill million of dog, cost money.
 Dog shelter cremate dog cost money.
-Dog shelter need money to operate.
-Where it get money?
-Hard to get money.
+Dog shelter need

 Many people like to eat dog.
 People need to eat dog.
 Where do they get dog?
 Some people they raise dog to eat.
 Some steal dog, make some people angry, hurt some people.
 That not right.